GarwelGarwel/Rimocracy/README.md

 - *Election*: default type, when the candidate who gets the most votes is chosen (see details below)
 - *Lot*: the leader is chosen randomly from all eligible candidates
 - *Seniority*: the oldest (by biological age) citizen is chosen
+- *Nobility*: the highest-ranking noble pawn is chosen; if several are available, the one with the oldest title is selected
+- *Martial*: the pawn who killed and downed the most enemies and caused the most damage (with certain weights) is chosen

 ## Elections